STEM

 Some educators only associate STEM with iPads and robots because they have been told this is where future employment lies.
 Be careful with this approach, because a two-year-old child is not about to enter the workforce.
 The Early Years Learning Framework (EYLF) considers childhood as a time to be: "the early childhood years are not solely preparation for the future but also about the present."

 Another popular misconception is that STEM is about white lab coats and structured experiments.
-While they can be beneficial, young children will learn more about STEM with a pair of gumboots and nature play.
+Young children will learn more about STEM with a pair of gumboots and nature play.

 EYLF learning outcomes